Older Adult Financial Abuse and Exploitation

 What to Do if You Suspect Older Adult Financial Abuse

-Contact your local Adult Protective Services agency if you suspect that older adult financial abuse or exploitation has occurred.
+Contact your local Adult Protective Services (APS) agency or long-term care ombudsman if you suspect that older adult financial abuse or exploitation has occurred.
 The Elder Justice Initiative of the U.S. Department of Justice also contains support resources by state.
-It can be helpful to have an attorney on your side to help the process go smoothly.
+It can be helpful to have an elder law attorney on your side to help the process go smoothly.

 In addition, if the victim has an attorney, particularly an estate planning attorney, that attorney should be advised of any suspected financial abuse.
 This is especially true when an individual is being pressured to revise their estate planning documents.